The industry needs major TLC.

 iii.
 A grubby or dirty tasting olive oil is likely contaminated by larvae.
 When olive flies lay eggs in developing olives, the larvae feeds on the pulp—and end up getting processed into the oil.

-Harvest: A Harvest Date (not Best By date) on your bottle is a key indicator of transparency and quality.
+A Harvest Date on your bottle is a key indicator of transparency and quality.
+Brightland oils are all currently from the Nov.
+2023 Harvest.